goodhappyer/dwz_thinkphp/phpmyadmin/doc/html/_sources/config.txt

 .. config:option:: $cfg['NavigationTreeDbSeparator']

-    :type: string or array
+    :type: string
     :default: ``'_'``

     The string used to separate the parts of the database name when showing them in a tree.
-Alternatively you can specify more strings in an array and all of them will be used as a separator.

 .. config:option:: $cfg['NavigationTreeTableSeparator']